Primary

 The countermovement should be quick and shallow—don't pause at the bottom or dip too deep.
 Focus on the rapid reversal from down to up, fully extending through your ankles, knees, and hips at takeoff.

-Want Countermovement Jump in your program?
+See where Countermovement Jump fits in your weekly plan

 Stand with feet shoulder-width apart, hands on hips or at sides.